nashurgessa/Software-Testing-batch-2022-23/pre_assignment1/pre_questions.md

 2. List the benefits of writing Test first.
 3. Discuss the difference between traditional methodologies where coding precedes testing and Test-Driven development(TDD) methodology where the test cases are written before the actual implementation code.
 ---
-4. **(a).** Robust implementation in different prograaming language: Implement a robust method or function to calculate the area of a rectangle using two inputs: width and length.
+4. **(a).** Robust implementation in different programing language: Implement a robust method or function to calculate the area of a rectangle using two inputs: width and length.
 You are required to provide implementations in both **Java** and **Python**.
 After implementing, briefly discuss the key aspects that make your code robust.
 **(b).** Inside the main method of each implementation, write test cases to demonstrate the functionality of your method.
 Include scenarios that show normal operation, as well as cases that should trigger your error handling.
 This will help illustrate how your code behaves under various conditions.

 5. Implement test cases for an Array Element Counter